Forte S. Francisco

 Together with the Fort of São Neutel, this fort, in a dominant position on the Pedisqueira hill, next to the Tâmega river and the old Roman bridge, was intended to defend the city, on the border of Galicia, at the time of the War of Restoration.

-The fort dates back to a Franciscan convent, the Convent of Our Lady of the Rosary, built in the early sixteenth century, from which it was named.
-According to a deed signed with Friar Rodrigo de Morais in 1446, has been the architect Master Joanes de Cibrão who designed the dome of the convent.
+The fort dates back to a Franciscan convent - the Convento de Nossa Senhora do Rosário - erected in the early 16th century, which gave it its name.
+According to a deed signed with Friar Rodrigo de Morais in 1446, it was the architect Mestre Joanes de Cibrão who designed the convent's vault.

-From the Twentieth century to the present day
+From the 20th century to the present day

-This fort is classified as National Monument by the Decree published on March 22, 1938.
-The intervention of the government, through the General-Directorate for National Buildings and Monuments (DGEMN) was registered from 1957, when the conservation works were promoted.
-Various stages of consolidation, cleaning, clearance, and rebuilding took place in the following decades, until January 16, 1989, when the Forte de São Francisco was transferred, on a temporary basis, to the City Council of Chaves.
-In the second half of the 1970s, the facilities of the fort served as temporary accommodation for families returned from former Portuguese colonies in Africa.
-In 1994 the premises of the fort were reclassified as a hotel unit, project sponsored by the Society of Forte de S. Francisco Hotéis - Lda, designed by architect Pedro Jales.
-The Forte de São Francisco Hotel, inaugurated in May 1997, is since its opening, rated as a four star hotel.
+The intervention of the public power, through the Directorate General of National Buildings and Monuments (DGEMN) took place from 1957, when conservation works were promoted.
+Several stages of consolidation, cleaning, clearance, repair and reconstruction took place in the following decades, until, on 16 January 1989, the Fort of São Francisco was given, on a temporary basis, to the Municipality of Chaves.
+In the second half of the 1970s, the fort's premises served as temporary accommodation for families returning from the former Portuguese colonies in Africa.